UWPCE-PythonCert/PythonCertDevel/source/modules/Functions.rst

 	In [27]: type(myTwoValues)
 	Out[27]: tuple

-Note that the values are packeged into a tuple and thus returned as one object, each of which can be accessed accoding to their position in the tuple.
+Note that the values are packed into a tuple and thus returned as one object, each of which can be accessed according to their position in the tuple.

 .. code-block:: ipython